 - Credit can only be given for prior learning that is at the appropriate higher education level that fulfils specified learning outcomes for the module applied for and that is evidenced.
-APL cannot be given based on training courses or certificates. - Students who are credited with APL will not normally have a reduced study period because the modules they need to take will be running over a complete semester or a complete year; however, their work load will be lighter. - Accreditation of Prior Experiential Learning (APEL) Credit can be given based on the learning acquired through personal development or work experiences and informal or training study not previously attested through formal education/certification.
+APL cannot be given based on training courses or certificates. - The maximum credit that can be awarded is one third of the total module requirement for the award.
+(I.e. a maximum of 8 modules can be credited towards the award of Bachelor Degree, maximum of 6 modules for exiting with Advanced Diploma and maximum of 4 modules for exiting with Diploma). - Students who are credited with APL will not normally have a reduced study period because the modules they need to take will be running over a complete semester or a complete year; however, their work load will be lighter. - Accreditation of Prior Experiential Learning (APEL) Credit can be given based on the learning acquired through personal development or work experiences and informal or training study not previously attested through formal education/certification.
 Applicants will have to show a portfolio of work to prove what you've learnt from that experience.
 Experience Certificates with job responsibilities should be provided.